hostbuster/NodeFlowLLVM/README.md

 ## NodeFlow: Asynchronous Dataflow Framework

 NodeFlowLLVM is a C++ framework for creating and executing dataflow graphs with asynchronous nodes, designed to simulate real-time systems like device triggers.
 It compiles flows to standalone executables via LLVM for high performance and portability.
-The demo shows three async inputs (key1, key2, random1) whose values are summed in real-time using ncurses for keyboard input and an internal timer-driven random source.
+The demo shows three async inputs (key1, key2, random1) whose values are summed in real-time; devices are simulated via a WebSocket-powered web UI.

 ### Key Features